DFoly/DFoly.github.io/_posts/blog/2018-07-16-Economic-data-plotly.markdown

 ```

 The code above essentially finds all the tr tags which indicates the rows of the table.
 We then get the header of the table and print it out to give the results below.
-We know that this corresponds to the country names and we extact the name we need using a.get_text().
+This corresponds to the country names and we extact the name we need using a.get_text().
 We know this from the initial bit of code.
 Each index in table_rows corresponds to a country and that the country name is located in the a tag.
 This is the same for each value of the index.